thunderbird/webext-docs/composeAction.rst

 .. api-section-annotation-hack::

-Sets the icon for the toolbar action.
+Sets the icon for the composeAction.
 The icon can be specified either as the path to an image file or as the pixel data from a canvas element, or as dictionary of either one of those.
 Either the **path** or the **imageData** property must be specified.

 .. api-header::
    :label: Parameters